LacunaSoftware/docs/docs.en-us/articles/web-pki/index.md

 ﻿# Lacuna Web PKI

 The Lacuna Web PKI component enables web applications to interact with digital certificates through javascript.

+> [!TIP]
+> Web PKI is part of our line of products for PKI.
+We encourage you to read the article [PKI Solutions Guide](../pki-guide/index.md)
+> to make sure this is the right product for your case.

 The main features are:

 * Displaying available certificates (either software- or hardware-based)
 * Obtaining public properties of certificates (name, email address, etc.)